 I noticed that the new law applies to intercountry adoptees whose adoptions were finalized in Idaho.
 How does that work?

 Great question.
-I have no idea, and this part of the new law makes absolutely no sense.
-Legally, intercountry adoptees may not even use the Idaho voluntary registry system (and requiring them to do so is absurd).
+I have no idea, and this part of the new law is absurd.
+Legally, intercountry adoptees are prohibited from using the Idaho voluntary registry system.
 Current law, which is not changed by the new law, limits the registry to adoptees born in Idaho.
-By law, it does not apply to intercountry adoptees.
+It does not apply to intercountry adoptees.

 How did this happen?

 Good question.
 I wrote about it during the session and opposed the bill throughout.
 You can read about my opposition here and here and on social media.
 But, essentially, this is an example of legislators and misguided advocates trying to “do something” when that something is actually far more damaging than doing nothing.